gabordewit/SLIDE/README.md

 - opening/closing your slide

 ## Instructions
 To get your Fibaro skill up and running head over to the scene section and create yourself  a new scene.
 Name your scene and use a notepad to list the scene ID.
-Next head over to the parts of the code that you need to adjust to suit your situation:
+Copy past the code that is listed under slide_scene.lua in the advanced section.
+Next head over to the parts of the code that you need to adjust to suit your situation and your credentials.:

 ```
 -- set userdata for SLIDE api including URL.